VentDystopic/bpre-b-wildbattle-run/README.md

 #### Adding your ROM

-Copy your ROM to this directory and rename it `rom.gba`.
+Copy your ROM to this directory and rename it `BPRE.gba`.

 ##### Where to insert